agelos9/Super-resolution/README.md

 # 🛰️ Cross-Sensor Satellite Image Super-Resolution (SEVIRI → MODIS)

-This repository contains the DL code and a data visualisation notebook data preparation workflow, and results for the MSc thesis project:
+This repository contains the DL code and a data visualisation notebook for the MSc thesis project:
 **“Deep Learning Techniques for Satellite Image Downscaling: A Cross-Sensor Super-Resolution Approach for Cloud Mask Products”**
 conducted at the **National and Kapodistrian University of Athens (NKUA)**, STAR MSc Program.

+*The data preparation workflow and detailed results will be added soon
 ---

 ## 🎯 Project Overview